bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 10. At **Webhook setup**, register a Webhook so that Bitrise can automatically start a build every time you push code into your repository.

 {% include message_box.html type="info" title="Settings tab" content="
-These settings can be later modified at the `Settings` page of your app, except for the stack, which you can modify at the `Stack` tab of your Workflow Editor.
+These settings can be later modified at the `Settings` page of your app, except for the stack, which you can modify at the `Stack` tab of your Workflow Editor."%}

 You have successfully set up your React Native project on [bitrise.io](https://www.bitrise.io/)!
 Your first build gets kicked off automatically using the primary workflow.
-You can check the generated reports of the first build on the `APPS & ARTIFACTS` tab of your Build’s page."%}
+You can check the generated reports of the first build on the `APPS & ARTIFACTS` tab of your Build’s page.

 ## Installing dependencies